 There are also two more modern versions that are modeled after the original LDC kit, so not to worry if you have to get your hands on one right away.
 The first is by Cobra Engineering, located in Michigan's Upper Peninsula.
 The shops owner, James Hellermann (known as "James Hell" on various Mustang forums), dabbles in some other areas that require advanced machining and really makes some nice stuff.
 He is also a great connection for the Stewart water pumps since his shop is essentially right across the street from them.
 His HCM was featured in a recent write-up by Muscle Mustangs & Fast Fords magazine, so check it out if you want to see it in action.

-Another source is well-known speed shop Modular Motorsports Racing, or MMR, of Camarillo, California.
+Another source is Modular Motorsports Racing, or MMR, of Camarillo, California.
 They make kits that can either be installed behind the heads, or on the top if you are lacking the motivation to pull the transmission.
 All of their products are all CNC machined and look to be of the highest quality.
 Overall, I've never seen any hard data to confirm the effectiveness of any of these HCM's, but it's easy enough to see that the diversion of the hot coolant could be of some benefit.
 No matter which one you choose, if it makes you feel better, then that is all that matters!

-Note: Be advised that with the fittings mounted on the back of the head, you may end up having to remove the EGR tube: something to think about if you need the emissions gear.
+Note: Be advised that with the fittings mounted on the back of the head, you may end up having to remove the EGR tube: something to think about if you intend to keep the emissions gear.
 This was not the case with the original LDC and Apten kits, but the situation changed with the larger billet aluminum fittings.
 It's not an issue with the kits that fit in the upper section of the head, but if you feel the need to add one of them, it always pays to do your research.